yasufum/dpdk-installer/README.md

 #### (1) ansible

 Install ansible  >= 2.0 by following this [instruction](http://docs.ansible.com/ansible/intro_installation.html#installation).
-I only tested version 2.0.1.0 but other versions might work.
+I only tested version 2.0.0.2 and 2.0.1.0 but other versions might work.

 #### (2) ssh